Debugging and testing

 The method expect(…).toEqualCell()

-checks equality of two cells:
+checks the equality of two cells:

 toEqualSlice